-- 1 The media type property is intended to address the use of computer and non-computer devices, such as TVs, braille readers, and others, that can access the Internet. - 2 Media queries are used to target specialized CSS styling to specific sizes and orientations of display devices. - 3 The screens of smartphones are obviously smaller than those on a desktop computer, but you also have to consider connection speeds, memory restrictions, processor speed, and other compatibility issues. - 4 Some designers may build a completely separate mobile site hosted on a subdomain that provides content optimized for smartphones and tablets. - 5 Media queries can be tested in Design, Split, and Live view modes of Dreamweaver.
-Adjust the width of the document window and the media queries will be applied as appropriate to the width and orientation of the screen.
+- 1 The media type property is intended to address the use of computer and noncomputer devices, such as TVs, Braille readers, and others, that can access the Internet. - 2 Media queries are used to target specialized CSS styling to specific sizes and orientations of display devices. - 3 The screens of smartphones are obviously smaller than those on a desktop computer, but you also have to consider connection speeds, memory restrictions, processor speed, and other compatibility issues. - 4 Some designers may build a completely separate mobile site hosted on a subdomain that provides content optimized for smartphones and tablets. - 5 Media queries can be tested in Live view modes of Dreamweaver.
+Adjust the width of the document window using the Scrubber and the media queries will be applied as appropriate to the width and orientation of the screen.
 Images and video inserted using the "responsive design" technique will be displayed accurately only in Live view.
+Although some aspects of responsive design functions in Design view, you should not rely on this display.
 Media queries and responsive design should also work in any modern browser.

-Lesson 7: Working with Templates
+Lesson 8: Working with Templates

-In Lesson 7, students learn how to increase productivity by creating and using Dreamweaver templates.
+In Lesson 8, students learn how to increase productivity by creating and using Dreamweaver templates.